VillageR88/next-galleria-slideshow-site/public/assets/README.md

 ## The challenge

-Your challenge is to build out this Pomodoro timer app and get it looking as close to the design as possible.
+Your challenge is to build out this art gallery slideshow site and get it looking as close to the design as possible.

 You can use any tools you like to help you complete the challenge.
 So if you've got something you'd like to practice, feel free to give it a go.

+If you choose to use a JS-heavy approach, we provide a local `data.json` file for the paintings.
+This means you'll be able to pull the data from there instead of using the separate `.html` files.

 Your users should be able to:

-- Set a pomodoro timer and short & long break timers
-- Customize how long each timer runs for
-- See a circular progress bar that updates every minute and represents how far through their timer they are
-- Customize the appearance of the app with the ability to set preferences for colors and fonts
+- View the optimal layout for the app depending on their device's screen size
+- See hover states for all interactive elements on the page
+- Navigate the slideshow and view each painting in a lightbox

 Want some support on the challenge?
 [Join our community](https://www.frontendmentor.io/community) and ask questions in the **#help** channel.